Olivier Martinez: Career

 Martinez first came to mainstream attention in Hollywood films with his performance in Julian Schnabel's Before Night Falls (2000) opposite Javier Bardem and Johnny Depp.
 The screenplay is based on the autobiography of the same name of Reinaldo Arenas, which was published in English in 1993.
 The film was highly critically acclaimed, although Martinez's performance was overshadowed by that of Bardem in the eyes of critics.
+In early 2000s Martinez was in the peak of popularity, reached the status of sex symbol and was called "French Brad Pitt".
+Unbelievably handsome actor with aristocratic looks was predicted to have a great future and was offered more and more roles in Hollywood.
 He was later noted for his performance opposite Diane Lane in Unfaithful (2002).
 He has since appeared in a television adaptation of The Roman Spring of Mrs. Stone (2003), S.W.A.T.
 (2003) and Taking Lives (2004).
 He also starred as Gabriel in the 2007 movie adaptation of Blood and Chocolate, a popular book.
 Martinez plays Mauritius, prefect of Mamertine Prison in Paul, Apostle of Christ (2017).

 Personal life

 Martinez began a relationship with Australian singer and actress Kylie Minogue after meeting her at the 2003 Grammy Awards ceremony.
 They ended their relationship in February 2007.

 Martinez began dating American actress Halle Berry in 2010 after meeting on the set of the action thriller film Dark Tide (2012).
 They confirmed their engagement in March 2012.
 On 22 November 2012, Martinez was treated at a Los Angeles hospital after being injured in a physical altercation with Canadian model Gabriel Aubry, Berry's former partner and father of her daughter.
 Aubry and Berry had been involved in a custody battle centered on Berry's desire to move with their daughter and Martinez to his native France, a request denied by a judge less than two weeks prior to the altercation, on the grounds that it would interfere with Berry and Aubry's joint custody arrangement.
 The custody dispute was resolved at the end of November.

 Berry and Martinez married in a private ceremony in France on 13 July 2013.
 Their son was born in October 2013 in Los Angeles.
-They announced their divorce in 2015, and it was reported to have been finalized in December 2016.
-However, as of November 2020, the case is ongoing.
+They announced their divorce in 2015, and it was finalized in December 2016.
+In August 2023, issues dealing with custody and child support were settled.

-Apart from his native French, he is also fluent in Spanish, due to his Valencian and Andalusian heritage, and English.
+Apart from his native French, he is also fluent in Spanish, and English.